rickardlindberg/rickardlindberg.me/writing/writing-my-own-video-editor/index.markdown

 </center>
 </p>

-I wanted to think about how to represent clips on the timeline.
+I wanted to think about how to represent clips on the timeline in my ideal video editor.
 This sketch also told me that the urge had not gone away.

 ## Researching MLT

 Writing a video editor seems like a daunting task.
-The only reason that I think will make it possible is the [MLT](https://www.mltframework.org/).
-From their
+The only reason I think it will be possible is with help from [MLT](https://www.mltframework.org/).
+From their website:
-website:

 > MLT is an open source multimedia framework, designed and developed for
 > television broadcasting.
 It provides a toolkit for broadcasters, video
 > editors, media players, transcoders, web streamers and many more types of
 > applications.

 So a lot of the heavy lifting of a video editor can be done by MLT.
-(That is my guess anyway.)
+That is my guess and hope anyway.
 What I can focus on is writing a nice frontend for it.

 Instead of speculating, I did some spikes to learn how to use MLT from Python.